 How is Asbestos Bad for Our Health?

-The International Agency on Research for Cancer lists all forms of asbestos as “carcinogenic to humans”.
+The International Agency on Research for Cancer lists all forms of asbestos as “carcinogenic to humans.”
 A carcinogen is defined as any substance or agent that tends to produce a cancer.
 The reason this mineral is a carcinogen is because of the effects its fibers have on human lungs.
 Asbestos is made up of extremely small fibers that are naked to the human eye.
 These fibers can become airborne and stay suspended in the air.
-When they are breathed in the fibers can make it past our bodies’ natural defenses and get lodged into the tissue of our lungs.
-When this occurs, scar tissue begins to form which reduces the function of our lungs.
+When they are breathed in, the fibers can make it past our bodies’ natural defenses and get lodged into the tissue of our lungs.
+When this occurs, scar tissue begins to form, which reduces the function of our lungs.
 It eventually progresses to disability and death.
 Mesothelioma is a common deadly illness caused by exposure to these fibers.
-Sometimes the effects are not realized for decades after exposure.
+Sometimes the effects are not realized for decades after the exposure.

 Best Practices for Working Around Asbestos

 Become familiar with what building products asbestos is found in and what it looks like.
 Knowing what to look for is important to order to avoid disturbing these materials.
 There are many materials in our workplaces that still contain asbestos to this day, but it is relatively harmless until it is disturbed in a way that creates airborne fibers.
-Smashing, breaking up, cutting, or grinding materials that may have asbestos in it should never be done.
+Smashing, breaking up, cutting, or grinding materials that may have asbestos in them should never be done.
 Creating dust through sweeping is another task that should be avoided if it is thought any of the dust is from materials that contain asbestos.
-Any asbestos containing materials that are beginning to break down or flake need to be properly sealed or abated by professionals.
+Any asbestos-containing materials that are beginning to break down or flake need to be properly sealed or abated by professionals.